stonepros/stone/doc/rbd/rados-rbd-cmds.rst

  Basic Block Device Commands
 =============================

-.. index:: Ceph Block Device; image management
+.. index:: Stone Block Device; image management

 The ``rbd`` command enables you to create, list, introspect and remove block device images.
 You can also use it to clone images, create snapshots,